Week 7! Bit of a mixed bag this week. Download and play here.

 I was actually done with the game on Saturday; I’d spent all day fixing little things (the balloon spawning algorithm, tweaking with the plane controls and the camera) and was, honestly, pretty sick of it and looking forward to putting it behind me.
 I put a lot of effort into these little things and had felt that it didn’t really shine through, but that’s just the way things are, sometimes.
 I found the actual game I’d made from all this really unsatisfactory, so I resolved to just leave it.

 However I woke up the next day and figured there were a couple of little things I could implement it to, in theory, make the experience much better.
-I’ve actually uploaded the Saturday version here, so you can compare the two if you’re curious:

 The main differences are:

 - The controls.
 As I mentioned before, I didn’t think to reduce the gravity for the plane while the thrusters were activated until right at the end.
 I think this change makes the plane much better to fly.

 - The limits.
 In the Saturday version, I’d spent so long fussing with other things I didn’t want to bother constraining the level area.
 But without any limit on the level, it’s possible to just hold a direction, build up speed, and then just continually hit balloons to extend time and score, without requiring any skill from the player whatsoever.
 I figured if I could limit the balloon spawn area, the player would be forced to zig zag a bit throughout their play, and therefore to think a little about what they’re doing.
 I made the top and bottom constraints explicit, as they have easy real life counterparts (planes can’t fly underwater or outside the atmosphere) and just added a tooltip for when they go out of bounds on the left or right.
 In the finished version, if you fly in one direction from the start you will be forced to change direction at least once before the timer runs out, which in my tests was enough to make the cheap kind of gameplay much less effective.